apache/cordova-docs/docs/en/edge/cordova/media/media.startRecord.md

 iOS Quirks
 ----------

-- The file to record to must already exist and should be of type .wav.
-The File API's can be used to create the file.
+- iOS only records to files of type .wav and returns an error if the file name extension is not correct.
+- If a full path is not provided the recording will be placed in the <application>/documents/tmp directory.
+This can be accessed via the File apis using LocalFileSystem.TEMPORARY.
+Subdirectories are not created at record time and must already exist.
+Thus,  myRecording.wav will work but recordings/myRecording.wav will not if the recordings directory does not already exist at <application>/documents/tmp/.
+- Files can be recorded and played back using the documents URI:

+        var myMedia = new Media("documents://beer.mp3")

 Tizen Quirks
 ----------